Australian Bureau of Statistics

 The data quality statement for the AODTS NMDS is available at Alcohol and other drug treatment services NMDS, 2017–18; Quality Statement.

 The Australian Cancer Database (ACD) is a database of all primary cancers diagnosed in Australia since 1 January 1982.
 It is compiled at the AIHW from data provided annually by the state and territory population-based cancer registries.
 The cancer registries compile data on all cancer diagnoses in their jurisdiction from a variety of sources such as hospitals, pathology laboratories and registries of births, deaths and marriages.
 The ACD is used to report national cancer statistics such as incidence, survival and prevalence.

-In the HPF, data are only presented for NSW, Qld, WA and NT.
-Victorian data have not been presented because of discrepancies in cancer incidence rates compared to these 4 jurisdictions.
-This may reflect differences in the number of data sources used to determine Indigenous status.
-Work is planned on validation of Indigenous status in Victorian cancer data.
+In the HPF, data are only presented for NSW, Vic, Qld, WA and NT as these jurisdictions are considered to have Indigenous identification data of sufficient quality.
+Victorian data were included for the first time in updates published in the January 2023.
 Data are not presented for SA, Tas or ACT because the Indigenous status variable is not of sufficient quality in these jurisdictions.

-The latest data quality statement for the ACD is available at Australian Cancer Database, 2016; Quality Statement.
+The data quality statement for the 2018 version of the ACD is available at Australian Cancer Database, 2018; Quality Statement.